 Still Having Troubles With Your Chainsaw?

-As the owner of a chainsaw, you’re going to run into problems with it occasionally.
+As a chainsaw owner, you’re going to run into problems with it occasionally.
 This is true of all chainsaws.

 To help you quickly identify the cause of your problem and how to fix it, I’ve put together a handy reference guide.

-Check out Common Chainsaw Problems for help solving problems with your chainsaw not starting, the chain not turning, the engine dying, a loss of power, and more.
+Check out Common Chainsaw Problems for help solving problems with your equipment not starting, the chain not turning, the engine dying, a loss of power, and more.